 Like so many parts of Latin America, the social and economic gap between rich and poor is always evident, and Paseo Cayala emphasizes the widening of that gap.

-The thing to know in Guatemala City is the various zones.
+The most important thing to understand in Guatemala City is the different zones.

-Each zone has a number and its own vibe.
-This makes it easy to know which parts of the city you should avoid for your own safety.
+Each zone has its own number and its own vibe.
+This makes it easy to know the parts of the city you should avoid for your own safety.

 So let’s start with where you should avoid, starting in the center.

-Guatemala City has a historic downtown with 19th and early-20th century architecture, including the National Palace and various cultural centers that you should know.
+Guatemala City has a historic downtown with 19th and early-20th century architecture, including the National Palace, the Plaza de la Constitución, and various cultural centers.